Author

 6 Types of Data Models (With Examples)

-What is Data Modeling?
-Conceptual, Physical, Logical
+Data Modeling Explained: Conceptual, Physical, Logical

 Data modeling is the process of planning a structure to represent how information and relationships between information will be stored in your system.
 This post is a brief introduction to data modeling, as well as three progressive types of data...